Re-Imagine Stouffville - Official Plan Review

 Phase 1: Background Review:

-The Background Review phase will include a review of all existing employment uses and conditions within the Town, focusing on the areas deferred from the 2025 Official Plan Ministry Approval, in the new provincial planning context of the PPS, 2024.
+The Background Review phase included a review of all existing employment uses and conditions within the Town, focusing on the areas deferred from the 2025 Official Plan Ministry Approval, in the new provincial planning context of the PPS, 2024.

 Phase 2: Discussion Paper:

-This phase will integrate findings from the Background Review, best practice research as well as analysis and policy options into a Discussion Paper.
-The research, analysis, and policy options presented in the Discussion Paper, will support developing and updating the Employment Area designations and policies in the 2025 Official Plan.
+This phase integrated findings from the Background Review, best practice research as well as analysis and policy options into the Discussion Paper.
+The research, analysis, and policy options presented in the Discussion Paper, will support developing and updating the employment area designations and policies in the 2025 Official Plan.

 Phase 3: Public and Stakeholder Consultation:

-The Town will hold a public consultation to receive feedback and questions from the Discussion Paper.
-The Town will also engage with landowners and business owners in the Employment Areas, as part of a stakeholder meeting.
+The Town held public consultation on April 20, 2026 to receive feedback and questions on the draft Discussion Paper.
+The Town also engaged with landowners and business owners in the impacted employment areas through stakeholder meetings.

 Phase 4: Statutory Public Meeting:

-The Town will hold a Statutory Public Meeting.
-An updated Discussion Paper and draft OPA will be presented based on feedback from the public and stakeholders, as well as refinements to options and recommendations.
-The updated Discussion Paper and draft OPA will be made available for public and stakeholder review.
+The Town held a Statutory Public Meeting on May 20, 2026 to receive comments on the proposed Amendment.
+An updated Discussion Paper and draft Amendment was presented based on feedback from the public and stakeholders, as well as refinements to options and recommendations.
+The updated Discussion Paper and draft amendment was made available for public and stakeholder review.

 There are a number of ways you can engage, receive updates and provide your input: